Use admin services

 Qgis project’s cache overview

 Each processes manage its own cache.
-This is due to a limitation in Qgis that prevent sharing resources between differents processes and the fact that Qgis server runtime is essentialy single threaded.
+This is due to a limitation in Qgis that prevent sharing resources between different processes and the fact that Qgis server runtime is essentially single threaded.

-Project’s access is uniform: the cache configuration define search paths which are indirection to the corresponding backends:
+Project’s access is uniform: Projects are accessed through configured search paths that act as indirection to storage backends:

 Any following subpath to a search path is considered as the relative project’s path or the projects name user for url resolution: